ronituohino/doodle-design/README.md

 After this, to connect to the client application, open a browser and connect to `localhost:3000`
 To connect to the admin application, connect to `localhost:3050`
-To connect to the GraphQL Explorer, connect to `localhost:4000`
+To connect to the GraphQL Explorer, connect to `localhost:4000/graphql`

+The local mongo database is preserved after the environment is shut down.
+To force reinitialization, delete mongo_data folder from ./mongo and restart the environment.

 ## Production